Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 5. The sets of star-imported extension callables named `f`, whose receiver type conforms to type `T`;
 6. The sets of implicitly imported extension callables named `f`, whose receiver type conforms to type `T`.

+There is a caveat here, however, as a callable may be a property with an `invoke` function (see previous section), and these may belong to different sets (for example, the property may be imported, while the `invoke` on it may be a local extension).
+In this situation, this callable belongs to the **lowest priority** set of its parts.
+For example, when trying to decide between an explicitly imported extension property with a member `invoke` and a local property with a star-imported extension `invoke`, the first one wins even though local property has more priority.

 > Note: here type `U` conforms to type `T`, if $T <: U$.

 When analyzing these sets, the **first** set that contains **any** callable with the corresponding name and conforming types is picked.